ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 changes along the way.
 I found that having a list of names/emails for each company helped immensely (you don't have to think hard about who to email when something changes if you have one place where everything is).
-See below, I kept track of this as part of my big "interaction log" document
+I kept track of this as part of my big "interaction log" document (described [above](#3-1-the-interaction-log)).

 ### 4.1.3.
 You have more power than you think